exidz/RaisinBot/README.md

 ## Need Help?
-If you need help or questions please contact me to this channels.
+If you need help or encountered a bug please contact me to this channels.

 Twitter Account : https://twitter.com/_exidz_